guojuntang/gmt_randomness_test/README.md

 This work includes 15 test units.
 We will compute the p_value for each sample in each test unit, if the given value is equal or greater than **0.01**, we may consider this sample passes the test unit.
 Total, the number of samples is **1000**, and there should be more than **981** samples passing the test if the RNG is reliable.
 In addition, we also compute the q_value for each test unit, in which the significant value should be **0.0001**.

 The GM/T document defines the recommended length for the sample bits and the corresponding parameters.
-However, currently we only support 20000-bit tests.
+Available sizes: 2 * 10^4, 10^6 and 10^8.

 ### 1.1 Test units